The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Bridget Riley's Elapse (signed) is estimated to be worth between £10,000 and £15,000.
-This screenprint, created in 1982, has shown consistent value growth, with an average annual growth rate of 11%.
-This work has an impressive auction history, having been sold 57 times at auction since its initial sale on 24th October 2001.
-In the last 12 months, there have been 3 sales, with hammer prices ranging from £2,527 in July 2021 to £13,065 in October 2022.
-Over the past five years, the average annual growth rate has been 13%, demonstrating the enduring value of this artwork.
+The value of Bridget Riley's Elapse (signed) is estimated to be worth between £9,500 and £14,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 10%.
+Over the past five years, the hammer price has ranged from £2,527 in July 2021 to £13,065 in October 2022.
+This work has an impressive auction history, having been sold 57 times since its initial sale in October 2001.
 The edition size of this artwork is limited to 260.

 Meaning & Analysis